 This study is based on secondary data.
-The required data have been collected from various sources i.e. World Investment Reports, United Nations, Country Reports on Economic Policy and Trade Practice- Bureau of Economic and Business Affairs, U.S. Department of State and from websites of World Bank, IMF, WTO, UNCTAD, etc. It is a time series data and the relevant data have been collected for the period 1991 to 2014.
+The required data have been collected from various sources i.e. World Investment Reports, Asian Development Bank's Reports, various Bulletins of Reserve Bank of India, publications from Ministry of Commerce, Govt. of India, Economic and Social Survey of Asia and the Pacific, United Nations, Asian Development Outlook, Country Reports on Economic Policy and Trade Practice- Bureau of Economic and Business Affairs, U.S. Department of State and from websites of World Bank, IMF, WTO, RBI, UNCTAD, EXIM Bank etc. It is a time series data and the relevant data have been collected for the period 1991 to 2014.